enkhtuvshinj/CarND-Extended-Kalman-Filter/README.md

    * On windows, you may need to run: `cmake .. -G "Unix Makefiles" && make`
 4. Run it: `./ExtendedKF `

-After built and run `./ExtendedKF `, the Udacity's "Car Simulator" needs to be run to see how EKF works. `./ExtendedKF ` application connects with the car simulator through [uWebSocket](https://github.com/uNetworking/uWebSockets) to exchange sensor data.
+After built and run `./ExtendedKF `, the Udacity's "Car Simulator" needs to be run to see how EKF works.
+`ExtendedKF ` application connects to the car simulator through [uWebSocket](https://github.com/uNetworking/uWebSockets) to exchange a sensor data.

 ## Code Style